Concurrent Alcohol and Marijuana Abuse

 Treatment for Alcohol and Marijuana Addiction

 Both marijuana and alcohol are addictive substances.
-The NIDA points out that, despite popular belief to the contrary, about one in nine users develop dependence.
-This is compared to about one in ten Americans over the age of 12 are dependent on alcohol, as reported by the National Institute on Alcohol Abuse and Alcoholism.
+The NIDA points out that, despite popular belief to the contrary, about 1 in 9 users develops marijuana dependence.
+This is compared to about 1 in 10 Americans over the age of 12 who are dependent on alcohol, as reported by the National Institute on Alcohol Abuse and Alcoholism.

-Cognitive behavioral therapy (CBT), which teaches new skills for staying clean, and contingency management (CM), which provides positive incentives to quit, have been helpful in recovery for those who are addicted to this combination.
+Cognitive behavioral therapy (CBT), which teaches new skills for staying clean, and contingency management (CM), which provides positive incentives to quit, have been helpful in recovery for those who are addicted to this combination of substances.

-Rehab centers can provide these services as well as:
+Rehab centers can provide these therapeutic services, as well as:

 Statistics on Use

-- One in nine users become dependent on marijuana.
+- 1 in 9 users become dependent on marijuana.

 - Over 158 million people worldwide have tried marijuana.